 You love your mom, but let’s face it — you can’t live at your parents’ house forever.
 Or, at least, you shouldn’t.
 Of course, there’s a reason you moved back home (or never left in the first place).
-The cost to live alone is high even in places with affordable rent.
+The cost to live alone is high even outside of major cities in places with affordable rent.

 Chances are, in determining whether you can afford to move out, you’ve fixated on the monthly cost to rent an apartment — with or without roommates.
-And while that’s certainly going to be the biggest item list in your budget, there are plenty of other expenses you’ll incur by living alone that you need to take into consideration.
+And while that’s certainly going to be the biggest item list in your budget, there are plenty of other expenses you’ll incur by living alone that you need to take into consideration outside of just rent.

 So, before you sign that lease and move out on your own, make sure you can afford all of these costs.